reuixiy/fonts/README.md

 ### Daily Version Check
 - **Trigger**: Every day at 02:00 UTC (10:00 AM Beijing Time)
-- **Action**: Check for new font releases
+- **Action**: Check for new font releases using GitHub API and git commits
 - **Result**: Triggers build workflow if updates found
+- **Optimization**: Only builds fonts that have actual version changes

-### Build and Deploy
+### Selective Build and Deploy
 - **Trigger**: When version check finds updates, or manual dispatch
+- **Intelligence**: Only processes fonts that have version updates (not all fonts)
 - **Process**:
-  1. Download latest font files
+  1. Download latest font files (skip if already exist and valid)
-  2. Apply subsetting optimizations
+  2. Apply subsetting optimizations (skip if output files exist)
   3. Generate WOFF2 files
   4. Create CSS files
+  5. Generate license information
-  5. Deploy to `build` branch
+  6. Deploy to `build` branch

+### Performance Optimizations
+- **Smart Caching**: Skip downloads when files already exist and pass validation
+- **Incremental Processing**: Only subset fonts that need updates
+- **Selective Builds**: GitHub Actions only builds changed fonts, not all fonts
+- **Fast Iterations**: Subsequent builds complete in seconds instead of minutes

 ## 📁 Output Structure